 Sex Education and Value Conflict in the Liberal State

-The Fourth Annual Educational Theory Summer Institute (ETSI), will be held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
-The journal Educational Theory and the Department of Education Policy, Organization, & Leadership are co-sponsors of this year’s event.
+The Fourth Annual Educational Theory Summer Institute (ETSI), was held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
+The journal Educational Theory and the Department of Education Policy, Organization, & Leadership co-sponsored this event.

-The theme will be: Sex Education and Value Conflict in the Liberal State.
-Educational Theory has commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue, and their papers will appear as a special issue of Educational Theory in the fall of 2013.
-The invited 2012 participants are:
+The theme was: Sex Education and Value Conflict in the Liberal State.
+Educational Theory commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue, and their papers will appear as a special issue of Educational Theory in the fall of 2013.
+The invited 2012 participants were:

 • Josh Corngold, University of Tulsa (director)